SecondaryProfile/DMBMX2-Lua-Scripts/README.md

 - Implement TAS (Tool-Assisted Speedruns) recordings.
 - Enhance memory manipulation for additional functionalities.

+## Current Debug Features

+- Speed: Shows players speed value
+- X, Y, Z Position: Shows location of player in the map.
+(Calculations not finalized)
+- Session Timer: Timer that starts at the beginning of any session.
+Will also reflect in replays
 ## How to Install

 1. Ensure you have Lua Core Dolphin installed.
 If not, download it from [Lua Core Dolphin GitHub page](https://github.com/TASLabz/dolphin-lua-core).